theoctober19th/image-processing-examples/README.md

 This project contains examples of some of the common operations performed in grayscale image in digital image processing.
 I created this project while studying Image Processing and Pattern Recognition during my undergraduate degree.

+The examples included here are only applicable for grayscale images.
+They may not / should not work for color images.

 ### Included Examples

   - Digital Negative